Advanced-Effects/skia/README.md

 # Skia for Friction

-Skia fork for use with Friction.
+Fork of skia for use with Friction.

 Skia is a complete 2D graphic library for drawing Text, Geometries, and Images.